jecki/DHParser/documentation_src/manuals/05_testing.rst

 So far, we have only written tests that allow us the check whether our parser(s) match or fail certain kinds of input as expected.
-However, we might also be intestes in testing whether the abstract-syntax-tree (AST) that the parser yields has the expected shape.
-In particular, since this shape is not striclty determined by our grammar (as is that of the concrete-syntax-tree) but also by the set of AST-transformations that we apply in order to transform the concrete-syntax-tree (CST) to the abstract-syntax-tree (AST).
+However, we might also be interested in testing whether the abstract-syntax-tree (AST) that the parser yields has the expected shape.
+In particular, since this shape is not strictly determined by our grammar (as is that of the concrete-syntax-tree) but also by the set of AST-transformations that we apply in order to transform the concrete-syntax-tree (CST) to the abstract-syntax-tree (AST).
 And these transformations may of course contain bugs.

-One important method for checkings tree-structures (as well as any other data-structure) is structural validation.
+One important method for checking tree-structures (as well as any other data-structure) is structural validation.
 This, however, requires specifying the structure of the valid AST in another formal language like Relax-NG which is similar to and not much less complicated than specifying the grammar of a formal language with EBNF.
 For rapid-prototyping of grammars and especially in the early stages of grammar-development, this is hardly a viable option.

-- No structural validation supported as of now.
-(Use XML-serialization and Relax NG for this)
+DHParser does not yet support structural validation of tree-data.
+However, DHParser allows to compare the resulting syntax-tree (CST or AST) or their string-content against a given result for any match-test.
+It is also possible to check the data-trees or the strings-serialized results of any further `processing-stages <processing_pipelines>`_ in the same way (see below.)

+..
+NOTE:: As of version 1.5 DHParser does not have any built-in support for structural validation of tree-data.
+However, it is easy to leverage existing solutions for XML, like Relax NG, XSD or DTD for this purpose.
+Simply serialize you tree withe :py:meth:`~nodetree.Node.as_xml` and run your preferred XML-tool for structural validation over the XML-serialized-tree.

+For now, we will discuss how the resulting ASTs can be tested.

+TODO: Example for testing ASTs.

 Testing the processing-pipeline